Hippodoodle/genre-bot-project/README.md

 ### Supervisor:
     McCaig, C
 ### Description:
     Song genre is an important piece of metadata within MP3s.
 Sometimes tracks can be produced in a way that leads to the genre being absent from the MP3s metadata.
 This project will involve developing a machine learning model that can “listen” to an excerpt of a song and identify the genre(s) it belongs to.
-The model can be trained using a labelled dataset of song samples (e.g. GTZAN).
+The model can be trained using a labeled dataset of song samples (e.g. GTZAN).
 With a suitably trained model  develop a tool to identify the genre of a song and add the appropriate information to the metadata of the track.

 ***